| Albert Einstein

 (Rusty Berkus, in "Appearances: Clearings Through the Masks of Our Existence")

-"It is from numberless diverce acts of courage
+is from numberless diverce acts of courage and belief that

-different centers of energy and daring those ripples build a current which
+centers of energy and daring those ripples build a current

-can sweep down the mightiest walls of opression and resistance."
+which can sweep down the mightiest walls of oppression and

 (Robert F. Kennedy - Affirmation Day, the University of Cape Town, South Africa, 1966)

-put us here for recognition, or a pat on the back.
+didn't put us here for recognition, or a pat on the